 - DNA Samples: At the DNA testing center you go to, you will need to have a government-issued ID to present to the tester.
 From there they will take oral swab samples.

 - Cell Lysis: This is the process when the membranes in the cell will be broken down so specific nucleic acids or proteins are analyzed.

 - Separate DNA: The next step after cell lysis is separating the DNA.

 - Copying DNA: Once the DNA has been separated, copies of the DNA will need to be processed using a procedure called PCR.

 - Testing DNA: When the DNA has been copied, they will be tested to find genetic markers that will be able to identify relationships.

 - Match DNA: When the genetic markers have been found, they will be matched against another genetic sample.

 - Results of DNA Testing: After all of those steps, the results will be sent to the correct party.

-If you need a DNA test, call Choice DNA Testing today at 800-219-4362!
+If you need a DNA test, call [nw_data field=company] today at (800) 219-4362!
 We are able to perform court admissible DNA testing, so contact us to make your appointment now.
 We will be able to discuss court ordered DNA test cost when you call to set up your appointment.